ClementBM/clementbm.github.io/_drafts/2023-01-25-correlation-cognitive-function-chocolate-consumption.md

 ### Quality - Concentration of cocoa polyphenolic
 Average consumption per capita need to ..
 High consumption of chocolate with a low polyphenolic concentration, might invalidate study.
 At the contrary a low consumption of chocolate with a high polyphenolic concentration...

+ChatGPT comments on:
+> Moreover, it's worth considering that chocolate is often consumed in various forms, ranging from dark chocolate with high cocoa content to milk chocolate with added sugars and fats.
+The health benefits associated with chocolate are primarily attributed to dark chocolate with higher cocoa content, as it contains a higher concentration of flavonoids and fewer added ingredients.

 ## Reproductibility and sampled data
 Giving the data used during the study is not available, it's hard to reproduce the same result.